usngo/IRAF_tutorials/README.md

 - **US NGO Portal:** Data reduction with IRAF and Gemini/IRAF have been extensively covered over the years.
 The [US NGO Portal](http://ast.noao.edu/csdc/usngo) has documentation and links to several tutorials and cookbooks (including the [US NGO GMOS Cookbook](http://ast.noao.edu/sites/default/files/GMOS_Cookbook/)) on the instrument pages.

-- **Gemini DR Forum:** The Gemini Observatory maintains a [Data Reduction User Forum](http://drforum.gemini.edu/) with materials on data reduction, installation, and much more!
+- **Gemini DR Forum:** The Gemini Observatory maintains a [Data Reduction User Forum](http://drforum.gemini.edu/) with materials on data reduction, software installation, and much more!

 ---
 ## Need help?